 A dedicated website – Madeira Safe – has also been created.
 You will need to visit this site to fill out a simple health form 12-24 hours before arrival.
 This is a page you will definitely need to remember.

-A couple of other important questions travelers usually ask about:
+A couple of other important questions travellers usually ask about:

 What if we are tested positive on arrival?

 According to the official websites, you will be sent to a mandatory 14-day quarantine.
 After 7 days, the test will be repeated and if the result is negative, your quarantine will end ad you will be able to enjoy the rest of your holidays.